vstinner/misc/cpython/pep-compat-version.rst

 Upgrade a project to a newer Python
 -----------------------------------

-Without backward compatibility, all backward incompatible changes must be fixed at once, which can be a blocker issue.
+Without backward compatibility, all incompatible changes must be fixed at once, which can be a blocker issue.
 It is even worse when a project is upgraded to a newer Python which is separated by multiple releases from the old Python.

-Postponing an upgrade only makes things worse: each skipped release adds more backward incompatible changes.
+Postponing an upgrade only makes things worse: each skipped release adds more incompatible changes.
 The technical debt is only steadily increasing.

 With backward compatibility, it becomes possible to upgrade Python increamentally in a project, without having to fix all issues at once.

-The "all-or-nothing" is a show-stopper to port large Python 2 code bases to Python 3.
-The list of backward incompatible changes between Python 2 and Python 3 is long, and it's getting longer at each Python 3.x release.
+The "all-or-nothing" is a showstopper to port large Python 2 code bases to Python 3.
+The list of incompatible changes between Python 2 and Python 3 is long, and it's getting longer at each Python 3.x release.

 Cleaning up Python and DeprecationWarning